nima-ca/ezex-frontend/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project.
-title: '[FEATURE]: '
+title: "[FEATURE]: "
 labels: '["enhancement"]'
 type: "Feature"
-assignees: ''
+assignees: ""
 ---

 ## Describe the problem you'd like to have solved